 1. Old Mate’s Place

 Starting off our list of the best bars in Sydney is Old Mate’s Place.
 Once you’ve ascended the four flights of stairs, you’ll see why it’s one of Sydney’s best-kept secrets.
 You’ll be greeted by friendly staff, who will offer a table inside or upstairs.
-Go upstairs, where you’ll find one of the coolest rooftop bars in Sydney.
+Go upstairs, where you’ll find the coolest Sydney rooftop bar.
 Bask in the setting sun as you sink down spirits, beers, wines, or all of the above.

 Address: Level 4, 199 Clarence St, Sydney NSW 2000